russsantos/azure-powershell/src/ContainerRegistry/ContainerRegistry.Autorest/docs/Import-AzContainerRegistryImage.md

 Import busybox to ACR.
 Note:
 "library/" need to be add before source image.
 "busybox:latest" =\> "library/busybox:latest"
-Credential needed if source registry is not publicly available
+Credential needed if source registry is not publicly available SourceRegistryResourceId or SourceRegistryUri is required for this cmdlet

 ## PARAMETERS